hds536jhmk/APLib/docs/doc.md

 -- Adding loop group 'Main' and putting the Header in it APLib.addLoopGroup('Main', {header})
--- Setting 'Main' ad the current loop group APLib.setLoopGroup('Main')
+-- Setting 'Main' as the current loop group APLib.setLoopGroup('Main')